tstrall/strall.com/README.md

 Built and maintained by [tstrall](https://strall.com).

-This site is part of a larger open-source effort to define reusable AWS infrastructure and configuration strategies.
+This site is part of **Adage** a larger open-source effort to define reusable AWS infrastructure and configuration strategies.
 Fork it, explore it, or use it as your own starting point.